Oliver-Onions/MicroBioVision/README.md

 # MicroBioVision Software

-An altered version of the BioVision software by Leon P.
+An altered version of the BioVision software by Leon Pastawa (scump1).
 This software is using ImageAnalysis on microscope pictures for applied science in process engineering and cultivation technology.

 ## Version Log